pytorch/pytorch/CONTRIBUTING.md

 sharing code between projects, you need to modify these files.

 There are a few "unusual" directories which, for historical reasons, are Caffe2/PyTorch specific.
-Here they are:
+Here they are now:

 - `CMakeLists.txt`, `Makefile`, `binaries`, `cmake`, `conda`, `modules`, `scripts` are Caffe2-specific.
 Don't put PyTorch code in them without